ayushupneja/fall2020internships/README.md

-# Summer 2020 Internships
+# Fall 2020 Internships
-Keep track of internships for Summer 2020 for undergraduates interested in tech, SWE, and related fields.
+Keep track of internships for Fall 2020 for undergraduates interested in tech, SWE, and related fields.
 Never too early to get started in your search!
 Thanks to [christine-hu](https://github.com/christine-hu/summer-2019-internships) who made a similar document for the 2019 season for formatting inspiration.
+Thanks to [elaine-zheng](https://github.com/elaine-zheng/summer2020internships) for making a similar document for the 2020 season for more formatting inspiration!
 Utilize the Python Script to receive an outputted Excel-Friendly version

 > Sites used to find internships include LinkedIn, Indeed, Glassdoor, and AngelList (startups).
 Summer 2019 Tech Internships!